RDF-Molecules/FuhSen-reactive/README.md

     $ git clone https://github.com/RDF-Molecules/MINTE.git

-The build system for Fuhsen is Sbt.
+The build system for MINTE is Sbt.
 The project can be compiled and run using Sbt or the Typesafe Activator.
 In order to compile the project with sbt from the project root folder run the command

     $ sbt compile